saksham18kukreja/Compact-DiT/README.md

 The code is just a minor update of the Dit code by meta [https://github.com/facebookresearch/DiT](https://github.com/facebookresearch/DiT)

 ## Updates:
-1. Simplified the training code and model to work with simpler imageset and low compute hardware.
+1. Updated the training code and model to work with a simpler image set and lower compute resources

 ## How to train: